Bukola-tech/EcoCoin/README.md

 Overview
 The EcoCoin Contribution Reward System is a decentralized platform that incentivizes users to contribute to environmental causes, particularly plastic recycling.
 For each contribution made, users are rewarded with a unique NFT that reflects their level of participation.
 In addition, users earn EcoCoins (an ERC20 token) based on the level of their contribution, providing them with tangible rewards for their efforts.

-This project was developed for the Alchemy x Scroll Hackathon, encouraging creativity and moonshot ideas.
+This project was developed for the Arbitrum Hackathon, encouraging creativity and moonshot ideas.
 The goal of the platform is to create a sustainable and gamified system that rewards users for real-world environmental contributions.

 Tech Stack
-Smart Contracts: Solidity (Deployed on Scroll) Blockchain API: Alchemy RPC via the Scroll API
+Smart Contracts: Arbitrum Sepolia
 Token Standards: ERC721 (NFTs) and ERC20 (EcoCoin)
 Libraries: OpenZeppelin for secure and standardized contract code